 Malcolm-Jamal Warner played Theo Huxtable, the family's middle child and the Huxtables' only son.
 Theo's academic struggles and troublemaking tendencies provided many storylines early on in the show's run.
 As the show went on, his character evolved from being an underachiever to a successful student.
 While a student at NYU, Theo learned he had dyslexia and he eventually became a student teacher, helping other children with dyslexia at a local education center.
 In the show's final episode, Theo graduated from NYU with a degree in psychology.

 Following his role as Theo Huxtable, Warner appeared in several less popular sitcoms such as "Here and Now," "Malcolm & Eddie" and "Listen Up."
 Most recently, Warner appeared in the big-screen-flop "Fool's Gold" and the Lifetime TV series "Sherri."
-He starred in the 2011 BET sitcom "Reed Between the Lines" and has had recent cameos on the TV series "Community," "Key and Peele," "The Michael J. Fox Show" and "Major Crimes."
+He starred in the 2011 BET sitcom "Reed Between the Lines" and has had recent cameos on the TV series "Community," "Key and Peele," "The Michael J. Fox Show," "Major Crimes" and "Sons of Anarchy."
 He is also a bass player and has released a couple of albums.

 Tempestt Bledsoe played the tender-hearted, academic overachiever Vanessa Huxtable, the family's fourth-eldest child.
 Early on in the show she was portrayed as being nosy and was frequently squabbling with her younger sister, Rudy.
 At the beginning of the seventh season, Vanessa left for college one year early and the character appeared sporadically in the final two seasons of the series.

 Following "The Cosby Show," Bledsoe enjoyed a year-long run as the host of her own daytime talk show, "The Tempestt Bledsoe Show."
 She's participated in reality TV shows such as "Celebrity Fit Club," "Fear Factor" and "Househusbands of Hollywood," and has had cameos on shows like "The Practice," "Strong Medicine" and "South of Nowhere."
 In early 2011, she took over as host for the Style Network's "Clean House," replacing long-time host Niecy Nash.
-She also voiced the character of Sheriff Hooper in the 2012 animated movie "ParaNorman" and now stars on the sitcom "Guys with Kids."
-Bledsoe has reportedly been struggling for decades with a skin condition called vitiligo, which chronically causes de-pigmentation of certain patches of skin.
+She also voiced the character of Sheriff Hooper in the 2012 animated movie "ParaNorman" and starred on the sitcom "Guys with Kids," which lasted 17 episodes before being canceled in February 2013 Bledsoe has reportedly been struggling for decades with a skin condition called vitiligo, which chronically causes de-pigmentation of certain patches of skin.

 Keshia Knight Pulliam played Rudy Huxtable, the youngest member of the family.
 The character became an audience favorite over the years and Pulliam earned an Emmy nomination for her performance in season two, becoming the youngest nominee ever.